Thomas L. Ashley: U.S. Congress

 Ashley was elected to Congress in 1954, beating the incumbent Frazier Reams, an independent, by 4,000 votes in a three-way race.
 He served 13 terms in Congress and was chairman of the Select Committee on Energy (Ad Hoc) from 1977 to 1979 and of the United States House Committee on Merchant Marine and Fisheries from 1979 to 1981.

 In 1961, Ashley was one of six congressmen who voted to withdraw funding for the House Un-American Activities Committee.
 He helped pass the 1964 Civil Rights Act and was a proponent of anti-poverty and housing legislation.

 In 1980, Ashley lost in an upset to Republican challenger Ed Weber.

 Later career

 Ashley was a member of the George H.W.
 Bush Presidential Library and Museum board and served on many corporate boards, including Fannie Mae and Freddie Mac, the country's two largest mortgage lenders.

 Personal life

 Ashley was twice married.
-He married Margaret Mary Sherman in 1956 but they separated shortly thereafter.
+He married Margaret Mary Sherman in 1956 and had a daughter, Lise Ashley Murphy, but they separated and divorced quickly thereafter.
 He married Kathleen Lucey in 1967 at the Cathedral of St. Mary of the Assumption in Trenton, New Jersey.
 Kathleen, the daughter of Charley Lucey (editor of The Times Newspapers in Trenton), was a graduate of Trinity College and Georgetown Law School and the Washington editor for the United States Savings and Loan League.
-They had three children:
+They had two children: